-Good management of resources, alleviating poverty and improving the socio-economic conditions of living as well as the identification of sustainable technical and economical schemes are key objectives for research and development efforts in emerging countries and the EU partnership with emerging countries.
-Projects focussing on scientific co-operation and policy research in general and especially in the field of renewable energies are of great importance today, as the European Commission recognises that the creation of suitable policy frameworks is required prior to the development of more advanced technologies in order to successfully tackle the main challenges of sustainable development.
+Good management of resources, alleviating poverty and improving the socioeconomic conditions of living are key objectives for research and development efforts in emerging countries and the EU partnership with emerging countries.
+Projects focussing on scientific co-operation and policy research in general and especially in the field of renewable energies are of great importance today, as the European Commission recognises that the creation of suitable policy frameworks is required prior to the development of technologies in order to successfully tackle the main challenges of sustainable development.

 In the past the political dimension and the international role of science was often limited to specific fields like aviation and space, nuclear energy and oil.
-Today, it is agreed upon that science forms the 4th pillar of External Relations together with the fields of politics, trade and international co-operation.
-Therefore, scientific co-operation and the linkage of scientists, decision makers and entrepreneurs in Thematic Networks is expected to gain an ever increasing importance in the relation between the European Union and countries from Latin America, Asia and Africa.
+Today, it is agreed upon that science forms the 4th pillar of External Relations together with the fields of politics, trade and international cooperation.
+Therefore, scientific cooperation and the linkage of scientists, decision makers and entrepreneurs in Thematic Networks is expected to gain an ever increasing importance in the relation between the European Union and countries from Latin America, Asia and Africa.

-In order to contribute to these objectives this Thematic Network is funded by the European Commission in the framework of the specific research and technological development programme 'Confirming the International Role of Community Research'.
+In order to contribute to these objectives this Thematic Network is funded by the European Commission in the framework of the specific research and technological development programme 'Confirming the International Role of Community Research'